 Include printed speaker manual: $505.00

 The Community Foundation of Southern New Mexico accepts card and check payments.
 Credit or debit card payments can be made online, through the phone, or by coming into our CFSNM office location.
 Check payments need to be made out to “The Community Foundation of Southern New Mexico” and should be either dropped-off or mailed-in to our CFSNM office location.
 Our office location address is as follows:

 2600 El Paseo Road

 Las Cruces, NM 88001

-Payments can be made online with a credit card by clicking the link below.
+Payments can be made online with a credit card by clicking the link located at the top of this page, or through the link directly below.

 If you will be attending on behalf of a business and they will need to be billed an invoice please email our Special Events Coordinator, Alexia, at [email protected] or call our office number listed below.

 Call 575-521-4794 to pay over the phone with a CFSNM team member.

 Presentation Topic: Risk–Keeping Your Eye on the Ball…and Knowing When to Look Away